facultyai/dash-bootstrap-components/docs/components_page/components/input.md

 The `Select` component can be used to render a Bootstrap themed select input.
 The options are specified with a list of dictionaries much like the `Dropdown` component in _dash-core-components_, i.e. with keys `'label'`, `'value'` and optional key `'disabled'`.
 Like `Input` it also accepts keyword arguments such as `size`, `valid`, `invalid`, all of which can be targeted with callbacks.

+`options` and `value` are positional arguments, so can be provided without the keywords if required.

 `Select` can only be used to select individual items and doesn't have a multi-select feature.
 If you wish to be able to support multi-select, instead use `dash_core_components.Dropdown` with `multi=True` and apply css to style it in-line with Bootstrap styles.
 You can see an example of how to do this [here](https://github.com/tcbegley/dash-bootstrap-css).

 {{example:components/input/select.py:select}}